MicrosoftDocs/PowerShell-Docs/gallery/psgallery/psgalleryint_status.md

 ## 03/27/2017 - RESOLVED: Unable to see individual module and script pages

 __Summary of Impact__: Direct links to individual module and script pages on https://www.powershellgallery.com were broken.
 This was being reported across all the regions.
-This did not impact any of the PowerShellGet cmdlets ie., Install-Module, Install-Script, Update-Module, Update-Script, Publish-Module, Publish-Scirpt continued to work.
+This did not impact any of the PowerShellGet cmdlets ie., Install-Module, Install-Script, Update-Module, Update-Script, Publish-Module, Publish-Script continued to work.

 __Root Cause__: Engineers identified the cause as an issue bringing up social media buttons like Facebook onto the page.